OUR WORKING GROUPS

 The Green Budget Working Group includes experts from EEB member organisations as well as academia and government experts.

-The Working Group meets twice a year and is coordinated by Policy Officer on Fiscal Reform for Circular Economy and Carbon Neutrality Marco Musso.
+The Working Group meets twice a year, with additional webinars and workshops where helpful given the policy landscape and needs, to share visions on practice and policy needs.
+It is coordinated by Deputy Policy Manager for Circular Economy and Fiscal Reform Marco Musso.

 Topics of interest to the group include: